 All traditional degree-seeking students must have graduated high school to take classes at Donnelly College.
 A GED or college transcript will also be accepted as certification of high school completion.
-Students who have served in the military may provide their DD-214 in place of a transcript if the DD-214 has high school completion information on it.
-(Non-traditional students include dually enrolled high school students and Gateway to College students).
+(Non-traditional students include dually enrolled high school students).